 Alarms can be assigned a risk score in order to differentiate behaviors that may be more detrimental to productivity or office security.

-A user accessing social media during work hours may not have the same impact as them logging into file sharing websites or inappropriate content, and this gives us a way to separate those actions.
+A user accessing social media during work hours may not have the same impact as them logging into file-sharing websites or inappropriate content, and this gives administrators a way to separate those actions.